mcghem12/nexthol-files/files/files.rst

 What are the key things you should know about **Nutanix Files**?

 - Files can be rapidly deployed on top of existing Nutanix clusters, providing SMB and NFS storage for user shares, home directories, departmental shares, applications, and any other general purpose file storage needs.
 - Files is not a point solution.
 VM, File, Block, and Object storage can all be delivered by the same platform using the same management tools, reducing complexity and management silos.
 - Files can scale up and scale out with One Click performance optimization.
+- File Analytics helps you better understand how data is utilized by your organizations to help you meet your data auditing, data access minimization and compliance requirements.

 .. - Interested in Active/Active Files deployments?
 Check out the :ref:`peer` lab!